 It’s no secret that East London plays host some of the freshest and most inventive shopping destinations in London.
-With its famed stores that are practically tourist destinations and the ever-rotating slew of pop-up shops, it’s easy to see why this dynamic area is such a draw.
+With its cult stores (many of which are now tourist destinations) and the ever-rotating mix of pop-up shops, it’s easy to see why this dynamic area is such a draw.
 We’ve pinned down the top 15 shopping hot-spots in the area.

 1. The Goodhood Store